 Application modernization is the process of modernizing legacy or older software by adapting or re-writing it to take advantage of new tools, languages, or approaches in the cloud.
 The goal of application modernization is to deliver a higher-performance, lower-cost application that will be more agile to shifting needs and boost user experience.
 Prior to the process of application modernization is application rationalization – a strategic effort to identify and assess applications to understand their precise state.
-It paves the way for deciding whether an application should be retained, retired or modernized.
+It paves the way for building the application modernization roadmap and deciding whether an application should be retained, retired or modernized.

 There are seven ways to approach Application Modernization, known as the “7 R’s”, including the option to Retain, Rehost, Replatform, Refactor, Re-architect, Rebuild, or Retire/Replace, moving from least work / lowest return to most work / highest return.

 Along the spectrum of application modernization is the option to “Rehost,” a legacy application, essentially moving components of an existing application from one place to another, e.g., from on-premise to cloud or from one cloud platform to another, while changing very little.
 This method is known as “lift and shift.”

 Cloud adoption rates are still rising, with most tech leaders expecting at least half their applications to be moved to the cloud within the next 2 years.
 However, as McKinsey notes, “there has been a gap between aspiration and execution in cloud adoption” as some cloud migration efforts have been too complex, costly, and time-consuming.